- Practice Areas

 Mr. Sutton is a graduate of Livonia Stevenson High School, Michigan State University, and the Case Western Reserve University School of Law.
 Mr. Sutton also completed the prestigious International Association of Defense Counsel (IADC) Trial Academy at Stanford University, a program focused on the development of trial advocacy skills for defense litigators.

-In addition to his efforts in the courtroom and with administrative agencies, Mr. Sutton regularly investigates allegations of employee/student harassment and conduct; advises his clients regarding their statutory obligations under Michigan’s Revised School Code, applicable special education laws, and other school-related statutes; and counsels his clients on labor and employment issues.
+In addition to his efforts in the courtroom and with administrative agencies, Mr. Sutton regularly investigates allegations of employee/student harassment and conduct; advises his clients regarding their statutory obligations under Michigan’s Revised School Code and federal law, applicable special education laws, and other school-related statutes; and counsels his clients on labor and employment issues.
 Mr. Sutton also focuses extensively on the development of organizational policies for his clients.

 Mr. Sutton has also served as an Adjunct Professor at Oakland University, teaching Education Law (EA 742) to students pursuing their Ed.S. degree through OU’s Department of Educational Leadership.